oschrenk/notes/jax-ws.markdown

 #### Top Down

 When creating a Web service using a top-down approach, first you design the implementation of the Web service by creating a WSDL file.
 You can do this using the WSDL Editor.
-You can then use the Web services wizard to create the Web service and skeleton Java™ classes to which you can add the required code.
+You can then use the Web services wizard to create the Web service and skeleton Java classes to which you can add the required code.

 By creating the WSDL file first you will ultimately have more control over the Web service, and can eliminate interoperability issues that may arise when creating a Web service using the bottom-up method.